WilliamChen14/StudentScholar/README.md

 # Shell Script
-it starts the backend and frontend with simple shell commands but make sure to check that both are running correctly. you do need to make sure to change the permissions of the shell script to execute
+it starts the backend and frontend with simple shell commands but make sure to check that both are running correctly. you do need to make sure to change the permissions of the shell script to execute (chmod +x start.sh)

+The shell script is called start.sh.
+It exists in the project's root directory.
+To start it: ./start.sh!